nicolaschotard/stackyter/README.rst

                        given, the LSST stack will not be set up.
 (E.g. v13.0, w_2017_42 or w_2017_42_py2) (default: None) --packages PACKAGES  A list of packages you want to setup.
 Coma separated from command line, or a list in the config file.
+You can use the `lsst_distrib` package to set up all available packages from a given distrib. (default:
-                       (default: None)
+                       None)
   --jupyter JUPYTER    Either launch a jupiter notebook or a jupyter lab.
                        (default: notebook)
   --cca CCA            Either connect to ccage or cca7. ccage might be used
-                       for old or local install of the stack, whereas all newer versions (> v13.0, installed for the LSST group) must be set up on centos7 (cca7). (default: cca7) --libs LIBS          Path(s) to local Python librairies (must contains the lib and bin directories).
-Will be added to your PATH and PYTHONPATH.
+                       for old or local install of the stack, whereas all newer versions (>= v13.0, installed for the LSST group) must be set up on centos7 (cca7). (default: cca7) --libs LIBS          Path(s) to local Python librairies.
+Will be added to your PYTHONPATH.
+Coma separated to add more than one paths, or a list in the config file.
+A default path for jupyter will be choose if not given. (default: None) --bins BINS          Path(s) to local binaries.
+Will be added to your PATH.
                        Coma separated to add more than one paths, or a list in the config file.
 A default path for jupyter will be choose if not given. (default: None) --labpath LABPATH    You must provide the path in which jupyterlab has been installed in case it differs from the (first) path you gave to the --libs option.
 A default path for